-On WWDC 2021, Apple showcase new features and updates for the upcomming iOS, iPadOS, WatchOS and macOS which is scheduled to be released in fall 2021.
-What is not shown nor mentioned is that the features that is demoed is available, one form or another, for the entire Apple Ecosystem.
+At WWDC 2021, Apple showcased new features and updates for the upcoming iOS, iPadOS, WatchOS and macOS which is scheduled to be released in fall 2021.
+What is not shown nor mentioned is that the features that are demoed are available, one form or another, for the entire Apple Ecosystem.
 What is the Apple Ecosystem?
-It is something that Apple make but do not directly market it, feature it or even mentioned it by name.
+It is something that Apple makes but does not directly market it, feature it or even mention it by name.

 Now we have written about the Ecosystem(tm) sometime last year, but since WWDC 2021, the amount of integration in the ecosystem has taken to an entirely new level.
 In this article we will recap what is the ecosystem and massive behind the scene changes that Apple has done and presented at WWDC 2021.

 - Apple Ecosystem is Apple system-wide integration that makes for better user experience if you have multiple Apple products in your possession.